-The purpose of this article is looking beyond the current trends of influencer marketing and identify what’s the future of influencer marketing for global brands as they move from experimentation to always-on digital transformation.
+The purpose of this article is looking beyond the current trends of influencer marketing and identifying what’s the future of influencer marketing for global brands as they move from experimentation to always-on digital transformation.
 We have put together the top 5 priorities that brands embracing influencer marketing are addressing.

 For many years, marketing budget have been prioritised around launches and events such as Black Friday, New Year, Christmas, Mother’s Day and so forth.
 With content marketing and influencer marketing, brands are revisiting their budgeting process, integrating digital activity into always-on programs and allowing on-demand ad-hoc activities for traditional peaks.

 How do you know how much to spend?

 Well, Influencer marketing can be a high budget option or cost-effective depending on which approach you take.
 However, if you don’t allocate enough of your budget, your influencer impact will be compromised.
 Spend too much, and you’re not going to maximize the return on influence (ROI).